lockard-LLC/lockard-LLC.github.io/README.md

 1. Branch from `main` (e.g., `feature/care-platform`, `update/docs`)
 2. Test locally with `yarn dev`
 3. Validate responsiveness, accessibility, and error-free builds
-4. Submit a pull request with clear notes
-5. Merge after review and deploy to production

----

 ## Contributing